 George H.W.
 Bush

-1924 to Present - One of Maine's most famous summer residents, President Bush has spent his summers in Kennebunkport for many years.
-George Bush served as the 41st President of the United States.
+1924 to 2018.
+One of Maine's most famous summer residents, President Bush has spent his summers in Kennebunkport for many years.
+George Bush, born in Milton Massachusetts, served as the 41st President of the United States.
 Before he became President, Bush graduated from Yale University, was elected to the U.S. House of Representatives in 1966 and 1968, was appointed by President Richard Nixon to the United Nations, was Director of the Central Intelligence Agency, and became Vice President under President Ronald Regan in 1981.
 George H. W. Bush went on to become President in 1989.

 For a more complete biography visit https://www.whitehouse.gov/about-the-white-house/presidents/

 1828 - 1914.
 General Chamberlain was born in Brewer, Maine in 1828.
 He later moved to Brunswick where he studied at Bowdoin College until 1862 when he volunteered his services to the 20th Maine Infantry Regiment during the Civil War.
 As a lieutenant colonel, Chamberlain distinguished himself in the Battle of Gettysburg by successfully turning back confederate attacks on Little Round Top, an accomplishment for which he was awarded the Congressional Medal of Honor.
 This event was arguably the turning point of this epic battle.
 Chamberlain is also famous for being chosen by Union General Ulysses Grant to receive the formal surrender of weapons and colors of Lee's Army of the Northern Virginia at the Appomattox Court House.
 After attaining the rank of general, Chamberlain returned home to a hero's welcome and later served as the president of Bowdoin College.
 He was also elected to four terms as Maine's Governor.
 For more information visit: https://www.nps.gov/people/joshua-chamberlain.htm

 William S. Cohen